wx2123/DataPhilly/README.md

-This repository is used to share files for DataPhilly Presentation
+This repository is used to share files for DataPhilly Presentation, include Presentation PPT
+AI Acts
+Python program